JelleZijlstra/taxonomy/docs/name.md

 If the citation is otherwise hard to find, I often add a comment to the name specifying the page number in the PDF version of the reference where the name can be found.

-The database does not yet enforce a consistent format for this field, but this will be added in the future.
-A sketch of what will be allowed:
+The database enforces a consistent format for this field, but only for names for which the original citation is known.
+An informal overview of what kind of texts are allowed:

 - Any number of pages, separated by commas.
 Each comma-separated part should be a valid page.